Jesairosaurus: Etymology and discovery

 Zarzaïtine fossil material has been known since 1957.
 Much of the material has been recovered by French expeditions in the late 1950s and 1960s, and deposited at the Laboratoire de Paleontologie (Paleontology department) at the Museum national d'Histoire naturalle in Paris.
 Algerian fossils were prepared at this institution over subsequent years.
 Several putative procolophonid skeletons reported in 1971 were later determined to belong to "prolacertiforms" in 1990.
 The term "prolacertiform" is now considered to refer to an unnatural polyphyletic grouping of early archosauromorphs, distant relatives of crocodylians and dinosaurs (including birds).
-These hematite-encrusted skeletons were finally prepared and described by Nour-Eddine Jalil as the new genus and species Jesairosaurus lehmani in 1997.
+These hematite-encrusted skeletons were eventually prepared.
+A preliminary description of one, ZAR 06, was published in 1993, before it was formally named and described by Nour-Eddine Jalil as the new genus and species Jesairosaurus lehmani in 1997.

 The generic name Jesairosaurus means "Al Jesaire lizard" (although Jesairosaurus is not a true lizard), in reference to the Arabic name for Algeria.
 The specific name honors J.-P. Lehman for describing for the first time vertebrate material from the Triassic of Algeria.

 The holotype of Jesairosaurus lehmani is ZAR 06, a partial skeleton including an articulated and three-dimensionally preserved skull, pectoral girdle, cervical (neck) vertebrae, and a partial left humerus (forearm bone).
 It is also known from nine paratypes including ZAR 07 (a partial skull), ZAR 08 (a partial skull and postcranial skeletons), ZAR 09 (two partial postcranial skeletons), and ZAR 10-15, various postcranial material including vertebrae, pectoral and pelvic girdles, and even a partial hindlimb in ZAR 15.
 These specimens were collected in the Gour Laoud, locality 5n003 from the base of lower sandstones of the Lower Zarzaïtine Formation of Zarzaïtine Series, dating to the Anisian-Olenekian stages of the Early to the Middle Triassic.